FlorentCLMichel/dot_product_examples/README.md

 A few simple implementations of integer dot product functions.

-**NB:** The multi-threaded CPU implementations are provided as illustrations only.
-THe dor product is typically a memory-bound operation, and thus generally does not benefit from parralelism on CPUs.
-(More presisely, the computation speed is generally limited by the number of elements which can be fetched from memory simultaneously.)

 ## Make commands

-The `Makefile` provide the following commands, which can be run with `make`:
+The `Makefile` provides the following commands, which can be run with `make`:

 * **`rust_tests`**: run the Rust unit tests
 * **`rust_benchs`**: run the Rust benchmarks